daviortega/jensenlabtest/mynotes.md

 git clone “[insert from github]"

->check how to add images, write tutorial on learning the basics, become assimilated with Github
+>check how to add images in Markdown (screenshots, etc.), write tutorial on learning the basics, become assimilated with Github
+>learn up to "forking" on Github

 Python dictionary:
 * example: a = ['first': 'Tony', 'last': 'Kukavica']